-- It includes the Clinical Review components - Use the "Regulatory Compliance" checklist on reverse of online CQRT Review Request Form to review charts (current BHCS audit tool) - Check for continuity between the Treatment Plan and the treatment documented in the progress notes
+- It includes the Clinical Review components - Use the "Regulatory Compliance" checklist on reverse of online CQRT Review Request Form to review charts (BHCS audit tool) - Check for continuity between the Treatment Plan and the treatment documented in the progress notes

-Schedule for Chart Review
+Schedule for Treatment Chart Review

-- Charts are reviewed based on the episode opening date of the case.
-The review cycle begins on the 1st of the month in which the episode was opened, no matter which day of the month it was opened. - Outpatient and Rehabilitative Day Treatment charts are reviewed every six months.
+- Charts are reviewed based on the date of the case episode opening.
+The review cycle begins on the first of the month in which the episode was opened. - Outpatient and Rehabilitative Day Treatment charts are reviewed every six months.
 The review cycle always stays the same. - Day Treatment Intensive charts are reviewed every three months. - MHS Report 485 notifies providers that the UC Authorization is expiring and due for a reauthorization.